panosnaz/SIZ_WAN_checks_API/README.md

 This architecture allows external systems or tools, such as Power Automate, to send JSON POST requests to the API endpoint.
 The script processes these requests, performs health checks on the specified network device, and returns the results in JSON format.
 Additional steps can be configured to upload TXT health check files to SharePoint using Power Automate and send a notification in Microsoft Teams with a message to notify about the check results.

-below high-level architecture involves the execution of this Python script as an API endpoint, interactions with Power Automate for file uploads to SharePoint, and communication with Teams for notifications.
+Below high-level architecture involves the execution of this Python script as an API endpoint, interactions with Power Automate for file uploads to SharePoint, and communication with Teams for notifications.
 This architecture ensures a seamless and automated flow of network health information within the specified environment.

 ![WAN_checks_API Diagram](https://github.com/panosnaz/SIZ_WAN_checks_API/blob/83fbef1f9af8a1eda2a810d28260e770c11e35a3/WAN%20checks%20API.png)